jborza/jborza.github.io/_posts/2020-11-07-doom-low-res.md

 ### Potential improvements

+#### Frame compression

-I've added [`zlib`](https://zlib.net/) compression to the Doom engine to compress the frames.
+As an experiment, I've added [`zlib`](https://zlib.net/) compression to the Doom engine to compress the frames.
 An uncompressed 240x150 frame fits in 4500 bytes, with the fastest zlib compression it usually shrank into 2800 bytes, which is a saving of around 37%.
-That means that I could trade some the CPU time on the ESP32 (currently spent on receiving data) from the serial port for the decompression, I could potentially increase the frame rate.
+That means that I could trade some the CPU time on the ESP32 (currently spent on receiving data) from the serial port for the decompression, I could potentially increase the frame rate or send some other data along with video.

 #### Sound

 There's also a possibility of transmitting **sound** data, in theory.
 Chocolate Doom supports PC speaker output, which operates on playing back tones (see [source](https://github.com/chocolate-doom/chocolate-doom/blob/master/src/i_pcsound.c#L88) or [doom wiki page](https://doomwiki.org/wiki/PC_speaker_sound_effects)).
 To implement this over serial, one would need to mix the tones in with frame data and implement a player thread that plays back the tones over the i2s interface to the watch speaker.

+The simplest way to make this work would probably be something inspired by the [Windows port behavior](https://github.com/chocolate-doom/chocolate-doom/blob/master/pcsound/pcsound_win32.c#L38) that either produces a beep for a specified duration or stays silent.

 ### Running Doom on the watch directly